UCLA-VAST/RapidStream/README.md

 - `bash/` include scripts to glue together various part of the flow.
   - `bash/run_back_end.sh` is the main flow of Phase 2 and 3.

+# Next Step

+- Currently RapidStream results cannot run on board as we are not compatible with the Vitis workflow.

+- The next step is to develop a customized IO shell so that the RapidStream bitstream could communicate with the host.